Protecting your privacy

 - Whether we are likely to disclose your personal information to any overseas recipients and if so, the countries in which those recipients are likely to be located.

-What types of personal information do we collect and hold?
+What types of personal info do we collect and hold?

 The type of personal information we collect, and hold varies depending on the kind of dealings we have with you.
 Below are some examples of the types of personal information that we will collect from you in certain situations.